 Stephen Patterson, BS

-Stephen originally came to Intact America as a summer intern after having attended the 11th International Symposium on Genital Integrity, which took place in Berkeley, California.
+Stephen originally came to Intact America as a summer intern in 2009 where he attended the 11th International Symposium on Genital Integrity, which took place in Berkeley, California.
 He received his Bachelor’s degree in Journalism from Rochester Institute of Technology where, while a student, he organized a symposium about circumcision for the AALANA Collegiate Association (ACA), and invited Georganne Chapin as a guest speaker.
 Stephen returned to Intact America in 2015.
 He works largely behind the scenes overseeing the organization’s social media, communications, website, and constituent outreach.

 Howard Birnbaum, BS